werkraum-media/watchlist/README.rst

 Feature set
 ===========

-The extension provides an controller with actions to add and remove items from watchlist.
+The extension provides an controller with actions to add and remove items from watchlists.
-Each item can only exist once within the watchlist.
+Each item can only exist once within each watchlist.

-There is also an action to show the current watchlist.
+There is also an action to show a watchlist.

-The extension ships with support for items of type ``pages``, but this is more a demonstration an used for testing.
+The extension has the concept of multiple watchlists if necessary, provide the watchlist identifier, it will fallback to "default".
+But the only storage implementation of cookie does not handle that concept yet.

+The extension does not ship with any out of the box support.
 Projects are way too different and should provide their own items, see "Custom Items".
+But an example is provided, see Example section below.

 The extension also provides a JavaScript which will parse data-Attributes of DOM and attach listener to add elements to the watchlist.